-Sending your student off to college is a big step.
-But you can rest assured that your son or daughter will be in a safe and engaging environment.
-We are committed to helping your student continue to grow into a man or woman of God--one who has global perspective of God’s work in the world, who is focused on serving others, and who has gained competence in the chosen fields of study.
+Sending your student off to college is a big step, but you can rest assured that your son or daughter will be in a safe and engaging environment.
+We are committed to helping your student continue to grow into a man or woman of God—one who has global perspective of God’s work in the world, who is focused on serving others, and who has gained competence in his or her chosen fields of study.

 Learn more about what it’s really like to join the Grace community.

 Find out what we’re all about by reading our mission statement and educational values.